CTBT/dotnet_basics_2/readme.md

 ---

-### Level 9 completed - ⭐⭐⭐⭐⭐⭐⭐⭐⭐
+### Level 10 completed - ⭐⭐⭐⭐⭐⭐⭐⭐⭐
-We learned how write and run tests for our code
+We learned to leverage mocking to effectively write tests for a single layer of our application

 ---